TheQuantiser/CustomCH/README.md

 cmake --build build -j4
 ```

-The build requires the **vdt** and **HistFactory** libraries.
-These are
+The build requires several external C++ libraries: [ROOT](https://root.cern)
+(with the RooFit and RooStats components), Boost, libxml2, vdt and
+HistFactory.
+These dependencies must be installed and discoverable by
-often provided with ROOT.
-Set the `ROOTSYS` environment variable to the
+CMake.
+ROOT often provides vdt and HistFactory.
+Set the `ROOTSYS`
-location of your ROOT installation so that the headers and libraries can
+environment variable to the location of your ROOT installation so that
-be discovered:
+the headers and libraries can be found:

 ```
 export ROOTSYS=/path/to/root